martinbjeldbak/website/src/content/blog/hello-world.md

 categories: [thoughts]
 pubDate: 2023-07-06
 relatedPosts: []
-draft: true
+draft: false
 ---

 This is the first post documenting moving my site from a static-built Hugo site with no content or blog, to [Astro].
-Make no mistake: it's still boring.
+Make no mistake: it's still (intentionally) boring.

-Instead of picking a pre-built theme as with my previous setup, I've built it from scratch as a learning experience.
+Instead of picking a pre-built theme as with my previous setup, I've built it from scratch as a learning experience in order to learn CSS flexbox.
 Everything is public on my GitHub at [martinbjeldbak/website].
 It's built with

 - [Astro]
-- [Tailwindcss]
+- [TailwindCSS]
 - [Cloudflare Pages]
 - [heroicons] and [Simple Icons] for SVG-based icons